No item(s) available in cart.

 For these reasons, in certain applications, saw cuts or machined holes and slots, as well as structures containing 'real' defects, may not be considered acceptable as planar for the purpose of NDT training or validation.
 Therefore, NDE FLAW TECHNOLOGIES has developed techniques for producing realistic imperfections/defects and, in the case of cracks, the desired morphology, including roughness, and angles of tilt and skew to the surface.

-NDE FLAW TECHNOLOGIES can reliably produce weld specimens with defects such as: lack of root fusion, lack of penetration, lack of sidewall or inter-run fusion, joint misalignment, porosity, solidification cracking, cluster cracking, heat affected zone (hydrogen) cracking, undercut, brittle fracture or fatigue cracks, under or overfill of weld metal, inclusions (slag or metallic).
-Some of these are essentially produced by using bad welding practice (lack of root fusion, porosity, solidification cracks), by welding with techniques such as tungsten inert gas (TIG) bridging to obtain lack of side wall fusion (LOSWF) or by welding under crack promoting conditions.
+NDE FLAW TECHNOLOGIES can reliably produce weld specimens with defects such as lack of root fusion, lack of penetration, lack of sidewall or inter-run fusion, joint misalignment, porosity, solidification cracking, cluster cracking, heat affected zone (hydrogen) cracking, undercut, brittle fracture or fatigue cracks, under or overfill of weld metal, inclusions (slag or metallic).
+Some of these are essentially produced by using bad welding practice (lack of root fusion, porosity, solidification cracks), by welding with techniques such as tungsten inert gas (TIG) bridging to obtain a lack of side wall fusion (LOSWF), or by welding under crack promoting conditions.

 • Reference reflector: a reference reflector is a reflector in a test block whose response to the NDT technique provides a reference against which other responses can be compared. eg a side-drilled hole or a saw or electric discharge machined (EDM) notch whose exact dimensions are known.

-• Artificial realistic flaw (also realistic flaw): a flaw deliberately inserted into a test assembly which is intended to produce a response to the NDT method under assessment which resembles that of a real flaw.
+• Artificial realistic flaw (also realistic flaw): a flaw deliberately inserted into a test assembly that is intended to produce a response to the NDT method under assessment which resembles that of a real flaw.

 Identifies four main techniques to obtain weld defects.
 These are listed below.